-Washington and Jefferson College, through its annual Arts Series, strives to bring world-class performing artists in music, dance and theatre to the W&J campus as well as to the greater Washington community.
+Through its annual Arts Series, W&J brings world-class performing artists in music, dance and theatre to campus for the enjoyment of our student, faculty and staff, and the greater community.

-Series and individual tickets are available for Arts Series Events.
-All Arts Series events are in the the Olin Fine Arts Center Theatre unless otherwise noted.
+*All Arts Series events are in the Olin Fine Arts Center Theatre unless otherwise noted.

 Oscar® Nominated Short Subjects

-“Oscar” is a trademark of the Academy of Motion Picture Arts and Sciences.
+‘Oscar’ is a registered trademark of the Academy of Motion Picture Arts and Sciences.